Projects Primary CareRural Health

 • Component 3: the expansion of rural primary care rotations for prevocational doctors.

-The evaluation aimed to assess the short-term outcomes of the pathway and inform future policy direction.
+The evaluation assessed the short-term outcomes of the pathway and inform future policy direction.
 This included:

 • assessing the implementation of the pathway components